Foliations, orders, representations, L-spaces and graph manifolds: Detecting slopes via left-orders

 Assume that $r > 1$ and note that $M$ splits along an essential vertical torus $T$ as the union of a Seifert manifold $N$ with base orbifold $Q_0(a_1, \ldots , a_n)$ and a Seifert manifold $M_0$ where $\partial M_0 = \partial M \cup T$.
 It is clear that $M_0$ has base orbifold a planar surface with $r+1 \geq 3$ boundary components.
-If assertion (2) holds, we can combine the case $r = 1$ of the previous paragraph with Lemma \ref{gluing strong orders} to deduce that assertion (1) holds.
+If assertion (2) holds, then by using assertion (1) in the case $r=1$ each of $\pi_1(M_0)$ and $\pi_1(N)$ can be equipped with normal families of left-orderings $\mathcal{L}$ and $\mathcal{L}'$ respectively satisfying the hypotheses of Lemma \ref{basic normal families}.
+By construction, $\mathcal{L}$ and $\mathcal{L}'$ are compatible with a gluing map which identifies the fibre of $M_0$ with the fibre of $N$ (\textit{cf.} Proposition \ref{gluing ready pieces}).
+Then Theorem \ref{BG basic gluing} allows us to construct the required ordering of $\pi_1(M)$.
 Thus we are reduced to proving assertion (2).